replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 To install Velero and configure an S3-compatible storage destination:

 1. Follow the instructions for installing Velero with these providers.
 For more information, see [S3-Compatible object store providers](https://velero.io/docs/v1.6/supported-providers/#s3-compatible-object-store-providers) in the Velero documentation.

+1. Run the appropriate `velero install` command with the additional flags `--use-restic` and `--use-volume-snapshots=false`.

 1. Configure Velero namespace access and default memory limits, if needed.
 See [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).